 Deana earned her Accreditation in Public Relations from the Public Relations Society of America.
 She has a master’s degree in public relations from Ball State University and a bachelor’s in journalism from Franklin College.

-For 30 years, Mark’s copywriting and creative direction have helped clients move the sales needle.
-At ease writing fun and funny executions as well as more serious, emotional work, Mark has garnered five career Best of Show awards in various advertising competitions and his TV spots have appeared in the Communication Arts Advertising Annual.
-Mark is a previous owner of Foundry, an award-winning creative shop.
-He also served as Executive Creative Director for the Indianapolis outpost of Publicis Worldwide.
+A rural Indiana native with more than 30 years of industry experience, Mark oversees all creative and quality control personnel at Hirons.
+Mark has garnered five career Best of Show awards in various advertising competitions, and his TV spots have appeared in the Communications Arts Advertising Annual.
+He previously served as executive creative director for the Indianapolis outpost of Publicis Worldwide.

 “Our overly simplified mental models of America’s economic geography – especially of its rural areas—mask a more complex reality.”